 Professor in Human Geography

-Prof. Patrick Devine-Wright specialises in researching significant, policy-relevant environmental problems using an interdisciplinary collaborative approach that is theoretically informed and has clear pathways to impact.
+Patrick Devine-Wright is an environmental social scientist who draws from disciplines such as Human Geography and Environmental Psychology.
+He specialises in researching significant, policy-relevant environmental problems using an interdisciplinary collaborative approach that is theoretically informed and has clear pathways to impact.

 Broad research specialisms:

 - understanding the symbolic and affective dimensions of people-place relations, particularly concepts of place attachment and place identity

 - investigating social and psychological aspects of siting new energy infrastructure such as wind farms and power lines, including 'NIMBYism’ and public engagement

 - understanding the motivation for pro-environmental and pro-social actions, particularly conceptions of citizenship applied to energy and environmental problems